gordonturner/etsy-open-api-client/docs/ShopShippingProfileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopShippingProfileApi apiInstance = new ShopShippingProfileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
     String title = "title_example"; // String | The name string of this shipping profile.
     String originCountryIso = "originCountryIso_example"; // String | The ISO code of the country from which the listing ships.
-    Integer minProcessingTime = 56; // Integer | The minimum time required to process to ship listings with this shipping profile.
+    Long minProcessingTime = 56L; // Long | The minimum time required to process to ship listings with this shipping profile.
-    Integer maxProcessingTime = 56; // Integer | The maximum processing time the listing needs to ship.
+    Long maxProcessingTime = 56L; // Long | The maximum processing time the listing needs to ship.
     String processingTimeUnit = "business_days"; // String | The unit used to represent how long a processing time is.
 A week is equivalent to 5 business days.
 If none is provided, the unit is set to \\\"business_days\\\".
     String originPostalCode = "\"null\""; // String | The postal code string (not necessarily a number) for the location from which the listing ships.
 Required if the `origin_country_iso` is `US` or `CA`. try {